broadinstitute/gatk/scripts/variantstore/docs/aou/vds/removing_samples.md

 $ gsutil -m cp gs://gvs-internal-scratch/hail-wheels/2022-10-18/0.2.102-964bee061eb0/hail-0.2.102-py3-none-any.whl .
 ```

-Install the Hail wheel and its dependencies:
+Install the Hail wheel and its dependencies.
+At the time of this writing the installation process produces a lot of
+warnings and messages in red text which appear to be benign and can be ignored.

 ```
 $ pip install --force-reinstall hail-0.2.102-py3-none-any.whl